-Millions of Americans suffer from nasal allergies, commonly known as hay fever.
+Millions of Americans suffer from nasal Allergies, commonly known as Hay Fever.
 Often fragrant flowers are blamed for the uncomfortable symptoms, yet they are rarely the cause; their pollens are too heavy to be airborne.
 An ear, nose, and throat specialist can help determine the substances causing your discomfort and develop a management plan that will help make life more enjoyable.

 For more information on our Allergy Services

-Allergy symptoms appear when the immune system reacts to an allergic substance that has entered the body as though it was an unwelcomed invader.
+Allergy symptoms appear when the immune system reacts to an allergic substance that has entered the body as though it was an unwelcome invader.
 The immune system will produce special antibodies capable of recognizing the same allergic substance if it enters the body at a later time.